pa11y/pa11y/README.md

     -V, --version                  output the version number
-    -n, --environment              output details about the environment Pa11y will run in -s, --standard <name>          the accessibility standard to use: Section508, WCAG2A, WCAG2AA (default), WCAG2AAA -r, --reporter <reporter>      the reporter to use: cli (default), csv, html, json -l, --level <level>            the level of message to fail on (exit with code 2): error, warning, notice -T, --threshold <number>       permit this number of errors, warnings, or notices, otherwise fail with exit code 2 -i, --ignore <ignore>          types and codes of messages to ignore, a repeatable value or separated by semi-colons
+    -n, --environment              output details about the environment Pa11y will run in -s, --standard <name>          the accessibility standard to use: Section508, WCAG2A, WCAG2AA (default), WCAG2AAA -r, --reporter <reporter>      the reporter to use: cli (default), csv, tsv, html, json -l, --level <level>            the level of message to fail on (exit with code 2): error, warning, notice -T, --threshold <number>       permit this number of errors, warnings, or notices, otherwise fail with exit code 2 -i, --ignore <ignore>          types and codes of messages to ignore, a repeatable value or separated by semi-colons